ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-4-1.md

-Chapter 7: Using Networking and Mentorship for Professional Development
+Using Networking and Mentorship for Professional Development
 =======================================================================

 Networking and mentorship play a crucial role in professional development and career advancement.
 In this chapter, we will explore the power of building connections and seeking guidance from mentors in your journey to secure a promotion.
 By leveraging networking opportunities and establishing meaningful mentor-mentee relationships, you can gain valuable insights, expand your professional network, and accelerate your growth.